COVID-19 Diagnostic Testing at Urgent Care

 After your diagnostic test is performed at our Urgent Care Center, the sample is sent out to an outside laboratory (typically LabCorp or Quest).
 Turnaround time can vary and be delayed up to one week, depending on the current volume of tests at these labs.
 Our team will notify you as soon as your results are in to confirm whether or not you are currently infected with coronavirus.

 Do you have to be a Westmed patient in order to get a COVID-19 diagnostic test?

 No, we treat both new and existing patients at our Urgent Care Centers.

-We do, however, ask that you book a spot online at one of our Urgent Care Centers prior to arriving at the clinic.
 Be sure to include “COVID-19 Test” or “Coronavirus Test” in your reason for visit, when you are reserving a spot online at one of our conveniently located Urgent Care Centers in New York & Connecticut.

 Additional COVID-19 Resources: